Tanaya0977/My-Sql_Project/README.md

 •	For example, we found that there were more male patients than female patients in our dataset, which could suggest a need for targeted healthcare interventions for women.
 These insights demonstrate the potential impact of data analysis in improving healthcare outcomes.

-•	Formatting information for internal and external communication .
-•	Preparing reports and dashboards, updating data as when required